 10. Learn Simple Massage Techniques

 You can combine this point with the previous one.
-Nothing is better for your mom than having a body massage with a relaxing atmosphere with her favorite aromatherapy oils or candles filling her room.
-Tutorials of simple techniques of back or hand massages are available everywhere.
+Nothing is better for your mom than having a body massage in a relaxing atmosphere with her favorite aromatherapy oils or candles filling her room.
+Tutorials on simple techniques for back or hand massages are available everywhere.
 Before preparing the ambiance—music, candles, and lights; ask your mom to choose a comfortable spot and place a sheet over the area.

 11. Keep the House Tidy and Clean

-Do you still feel the need to finish some things to do when your mom is sick?
+Do you still feel the need to finish some things when your mom is sick?
 Oh, it’s your time to make a significant difference in the world!
-The bacteria-breeding spots at home are getting more extensive if you keep procrastinating to clean them.
+The bacteria-breeding spots at home are getting more extensive if you keep procrastinating on cleaning them.
 Get your dad and siblings to work with you.

 12. Cook for Her

-While delivery orders and take-outs are excellent and no-hassle, nothing beats a home-cooked meal.
+While delivery orders and takeout are excellent and hassle-free, nothing beats a home-cooked meal.
 You and your dad can try the simple recipes of mom’s favorite food.
 But our advice is to prioritize soup-based food as it can reduce body inflammation.
-Cooking together with other family members is beyond creating meals to be enjoyed together.
+Cooking with other family members goes beyond creating meals to be enjoyed together.
 More than that, it can strengthen the family bond.